-People tend to think of Mexico as a monolithic culture based on exported stereotypes, but Mexico is the real melting pot, product of the many cultures who set foot in here throughout its history: Chinese and Arab fusion food in the north-western states, Spanish and Mesoamerican languages, French desserts and pastry, Aztec and Mayan traditions coated with conservative Catholicism; Italian architecture, and a never-ending list of influences from all those who forged this country, whether for the good or the bad.
+People tend to think of Mexico as a monolithic culture based on exportable stereotypes, but Mexico is the real melting pot, product of the many cultures who set foot in here throughout its history: Chinese and Arab fusion food in the north-western states, Spanish and Mesoamerican languages, French desserts and pastry, Aztec and Mayan traditions coated with conservative Catholicism; Italian architecture, and a never-ending list of influences from all those who forged this country, whether for the good or the bad.

 Deserve your dream